Dedicated to Canton Ohio, once the home of the "greatest watch works in the world".

 for watch collectors.
 Centre is Dave Miller, Dave's Great Grandfather was the last factory superintendent and had a significant role during the final years of the Canton watch factory.
 Me on the right.

 My wife and I live on our 3acre homestead in rural Lincolnshire.
 When not messing about with watches I am an avid vintage tractor buff and like nothing more than to get oily and bang metal with a big hammer.

-Thank you; To all those who gave permission for me to use their material including Rober F. Vail, Lee Horrisberger, Dimitry Pruss and Greg Farino.
-To the collectors of Dueber-Hampden and Hampden watches who inspired and encourage me.
+Thank you; To all those who helped or gave permission for me to use their material including Robert F. Vail, Philipp Thommen, Marco Stella, Richard Haldi, Tom Haas, Vladimir Graizer, Lee Horrisberger, Dimitry Pruss and Greg Farino.
+To the collectors of Dueber-Hampden, Hampden and Soviet watches who inspired and encourage me.
 Finally, a special thanks to Joe Wein for his material help and patience.

 Alan F. Garratt